 #3.
 Very affordable themesMost themes, anyway.
 There’s more specific pricing info further down in the article.
 For now, let’s just say that most ThemeForest templates are priced for individuals and small-business owners who want to get a pretty website up and running, fast .

+And How Easy (Or Hard) Is It to Use the Theme You Buy?That depends entirely on the theme.
+I mean, the basic installation is generally the same for any theme: download it to your computer, upload it to your WordPress site, and then activate it.
 Some of the more complex themes might require that you follow additional setup steps.
 ThemeForest doesn’t require theme creators to provide installation or customization services with their support, but as long as you know the basics of how to install a WordPress theme, you’re golden.

 All the themes that have support pretty much say this

 For other CMS options, of course, the process is different.
 For some, you might need to upload the theme files via an FTP client, or in your hosting site’s control panel.
 Ease of use will depend on which CMS you’re using.

 Nothing’s Perfect — What’s the Catch?

 Not every theme worksMore specifically, not every theme has been updated to be compatible with WordPress’ changes, and not all of them have working demos anymore.
 Sometimes web developers go out of business, and sometimes they just move on.
 Check the ratings, and check the dates on any theme you consider buying.